 Hi: I have a few problems with my lawn this season.
 First, we recently removed two large cottonwood trees.
 I filled the holes with new soil and planted Scotts EZSeed in the patches.
 The grass germinated and came in very well.
 However, recently those formerly nice growing patches have become brownish and seemed starved for water (See Pic Below).
 The confusing part is that when I water, I get a lot of mushrooms in those spots.
 I am assuming from the decomposition of the wood/stumps under the dirt.
 Any ideas on the new grass?
 Second, I have noticed that there are numerous small patches of dark green on the lawn too that look out of place (See Pic Below).
 Any ideas?
 Lastly, the removed Cottonwoods are throwing suckers up everywhere in the lawn.
 I have removed the larger roots where I can, but the clusters of suckers keep coming up every couple of days.
 I am now spraying them with Weed-B-Gon and waiting to pull them.
 The suckers have been wilting.
 Is there anything else that I can do?
 Thanks for your time.
 You provide a wonderful service.
 Regards, Greg

 what kind of bug is this, and how can our community garden organically remove them? they look like box elder bugs, only more brown than red, and have eaten all of the squash in our community garden. any information would be wonderful to hear!

-Scott County Minnesota squash bugs over 5 years ago
+Scott County Minnesota squash bugs almost 6 years ago

 Dear MG, I have two alpine strawberry (label on the seed:Fragaria vesca) plants that are growing in a big container indoor under a growth light (14 hours on, 10 hours off, temperature controlled at 68F).
 I started them in July and they become quite big now.
 But what confuses me is that the plants are sending out runners like crazy (ca. 5 per plants per week) but they don't produce any flowers!
 Can you help me?
 Thank you!